rahulbijoor/rahulbijoor/README.md

 ### Hi there, I am Rahul 👋
+I am Rahul Bijoor, am open to work on fascinating AI projects.
+I have been working in Data Science domain for a while now, but would love to collaborate on anything relating to ML.

+### 🦸‍ About me
+- Prevsiously worked as Data Analytics Associate at PricewaterhouseCoopersAccleration Center Bengaluru <br>
+- Completed Bachelor of Engineering in Information Science at PES Institute of Technology.

 - 🔭 I’m currently pursuing Master's in Computer Science at California State University,Chico
 - 🌱 I’m currently learning Machine Learning, System Design, Data Science
 - 👯 I’m looking to collaborate on Kaggle